 1. Capitalize on E-commerce Opportunities

-E-commerce is a must in Brazil!
+E-commerce is a must for doing business in Brazil!
 Online marketplaces such as Mercado Livre and Americanas.com both rank far ahead of Amazon in Brazil as popular sales sites.

-Before jumping into the e-commerce game, there’s a few practical pointers to make sure your investment will pay off.
+Before jumping into the e-commerce game, there are a few practical pointers to make sure your investment will pay off.

 Go Mobile to Improve UX

 First, be sure all of your e-commerce transactions are mobile-friendly for users.
-Brazillians conduct the majority of their online shopping from mobile devices and mobile usage growth was accelerated by the pandemic.
+Brazilians conduct the majority of their online shopping from mobile devices and mobile usage growth was accelerated by the pandemic.

 Next, keep in mind that the calendar is also important.
 Brazilian shoppers are dedicated to shopping holidays and will wait to make purchases when the time is right.
 Review the calendar and pay attention to trends – smaller, less-traditional holidays have grown in sales significance.

-With the increased prevalence of mobile e-commerce, data services and cloud computing grab tons of attention in Brazil.
+The increased prevalence of mobile e-commerce, data services, and cloud computing grab tons of attention in Brazil.

 2. Stay on Trend with the Data/Cloud Storage Industry